robcarver17/pysystemtrade/docs/introduction.md

 *Note if you'd passed the dict of trading rules into Rules()* **and** *into the config, only the former would be used*

+Why do we have this alternative method of specifying trading rules?
+Indeed why the option of using config at all.
+The answer it's that's a much more robust method for defining system behaviour than having pages of scripts defining how the system behaves.
+This is especially true in a production system.
+Why do we need an empty instance of Rules()?
+Well effectively we build our System object up from building blocks like Rules.
+These are usually just empty instances of a given class with no arguments passed, which are controlled by the contents of the configuration object also passed to system.

+So in a sense passing Rules(dict(....)) is not the normal behaviour, it's just sometimes nice to be able to do this so I allow it.

 Now these trading rules aren't producing forecasts that are correctly scaled (with an average absolute value of 10), and they don't have the cap of 20 that I recommend.
 To fix this we need to add another *stage* to our system: forecast scaling and capping.
 Stages are added by including extra objects in the list which is the first argument passed to `System`.
 The order of these doesn't matter.